0x-jerry/vscode-private-notes/README.en.md

 [中文版本](./README.md)

-A extension that focus on privacy, use `vscode` [virtual workspace][virtual-workspace] to auto encrypt and decrypt current workspace files.
+An extension that focuses on privacy, auto encrypts or decrypts files in [virtual workspace][virtual-workspace].

 ## Usage

-Open a folder, then use `Encrypt: Setup Workspace` command to transform current workspace into encrypt workspace.
+Open a folder, then use `Encrypt: Setup Workspace` command to transform the current workspace into an encrypted workspace.

 Then use `Encrypt: Set or change password` to set a password.